jonasjaeger-sci/mod905/docs/examples/examples-md-fb.rst

     Snapshots from the MD simulation.
 To the left, the initial (and final) configuration and to the right, the configuration after running 2000 steps, just before reversing the velocities.
-The system consist of two types of particles labeled Ar (colored silver) and Kr (colored purple) which are initially arranged in a particular configuration.
+The system consist of two types of particles, labeled Ar (colored silver) and Kr (colored purple), which are initially arranged in a particular configuration.